 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.

-Xiaoqun Wang: The main advantage of this technique is that is provides a direct assessment of vascular endothelial cells under different fluid shear stress [1].
+Xiaoqun Wang: The main advantage of this technique is that it provides a direct assessment of vascular endothelial cells under different fluid shear stress [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.